 AeroPress is the cheapest and the most forgiving brewing method of the bunch.
 You exert pressure by manually pushing a plunger, and you can probably achieve more than 3 bar with an AeroPress.
 That is pretty good.

 Now the interesting part is that you can brew at lower temperatures, as you do with real espresso machines.
-This will avoid burning your shot, (it’s called over-extraction).
+Brewing at a low temperature will avoid burning your shot, (it’s called over-extraction).
 AeroPress will deliver a smooth flavorful and bold coffee cup, and it is my favorite manual brewing method.
-Check here the extensive brewing guide, or a neat step by step infographic.
+Check here the extensive brewing guide, or an excellent step by step infographic.

 Moka pot is a great way to make a strong delicious cup of coffee, but you need to master the method.
-It’s almost harder to master than espresso with a lever operated machine, (kidding).
-Well, if you don’t care much about the taste, and a bold, bitter, coffee is fine with you, the process is not that complicated.
+It’s almost harder to learn than pulling a shot with a lever-operated machine, (kidding).
+Well, if you don’t care much about the taste, and a bold, bitter, coffee is okay with you, the process is not that complicated.
 But if you want to get a smooth tasting coffee, you need to learn the process.

-The problem with Moka pots is that they need high temperature in order to reach the necessary pressure.
+The problem with Moka pots is that they need a high temperature to reach the necessary pressure.
 Water that is too hot extracts bitter flavors from the beans.
-There is a procedure to cool down the pot immediately after the extraction is done, so that we avoid over extraction.
-Check our full how to here.
+There is a procedure to cool down the pot immediately after the extraction is done, so that we avoid over-extraction.
+Check our full how-to here.